Asian-Pan-Genome/APGp1-Y/Annotation/README.md

 ## Overview

-The pipeline integrates public and custom tools to annotate the following features on sample-specific `chrY` assemblies:
+The pipeline integrates public and custom tools to annotate the following features on `chrY` assemblies:

 - Subregion classification via **coordinate liftover** from CHM13v2.0
 - Gene and pseudogene transfer via **Liftoff**